littledan/spec/document/execution/runtime.rst

 The |TRAP| instruction represents the occurrence of a trap.
 Traps are bubbled up through nested instruction sequences, ultimately reducing the entire program to a single |TRAP| instruction.

-The |INVOKE| instruction represents the imminent invocation of a :ref:`function instance <syntax-funcinst>`, and unifies the handling of different forms of calls.
+The |INVOKE| instruction represents the imminent invocation of a :ref:`function instance <syntax-funcinst>`.
+It unifies the handling of different forms of calls.

 The |LABEL| and |FRAME| instructions model :ref:`labels <syntax-label>` and :ref:`frames <syntax-frame>` :ref:`"on the stack" <exec-notation>`.
-However, the administrative syntax also maintains the structure of the nested :ref:`instruction sequence <syntax-instr-seq>`, including the |END| pseudo instruction marking the end of the original :ref:`structured control instruction <syntax-instr-control>` or :ref:`function body <syntax-func>`;
+The administrative syntax maintains the nesting structure of the original :ref:`structured control instruction <syntax-instr-control>` or :ref:`function body <syntax-func>` and their :ref:`instruction sequences <syntax-instr-seq>`.
-that way, the end of the inner instruction sequence is tracked even when the instruction is part of an outer sequence.
+That way, the end of the inner instruction sequence is tracked when part of an outer sequence.

 .. note::
    For example, the :ref:`reduction rule <exec-block>` for |BLOCK| is: